Argia vivida

 Argia vivida, the vivid dancer, is a species of narrow-winged damselfly in the family Coenagrionidae.
-This species is commonly found in springs and forests Central America and North America.
+This species is commonly found in springs and forests of Central America and North America.
 Argia vivida inhabit areas of diverse temperatures due to thermoregulation.
 The species is also considered the state insect of Nevada.

 Argia vivida vary in color, although they are typically associated with the bright blue coloration.
 Other variations include red, brown, or grey depending on the type of morph and temperature.
 Mating occurs in mornings and afternoons, and eggs are oviposited just below the surface of the water.
 Larvae and adults feed on larvae from small invertebrates and small flying insects, respectively.

 The IUCN conservation status of Argia vivida is "LC", least concern, with no immediate threat to the species' population.
 The population is stable.

 Coloration

 Female dimorphism occurs in two populations of Argia vivida from British Columbia, Canada.
 They are described as varying from a blue color morph and red color morph.
 Physiological color changes occur in males and both female morphs as a result of changing temperatures throughout the day.
 The two phases of color changes are denoted as the "bright phase" and "dark phase."
 Individuals transition to the bright phase as shade temperatures rise over 25°C; males and blue-morph females transition to a lighter shade of blue with pale blue or blue-grey markings, while red-morph females transition to a red-brown or brown with tan or grey-tan markings.
 At lower temperatures around 18°C, the dark phase occurs; males and blue-morph females transition to a darker blue shade, while red-morph females transition to a grey-brown to brown shade.